easyapi-web/easyapi-web.github.io/docs/settings/ide-setting.md

 Manage extension configurations that provide framework-specific rules.
 Extensions can be enabled or disabled individually.
 Select an extension in the list to preview its configuration content.

+A deselected extension is now remembered across restarts: the saved `extensionConfigs` value records a `-<code>` exclusion (for example `-swagger3`) for every default-enabled extension you unchecked, so an unchecked box no longer falls back to that extension's default.

 Available extensions include:

 | Extension | Default | Description |